OlliNiemitalo/spot-electricity-prices-fi/README.md

 # spot-electricity-prices-fi

-A Jupyter Notebook to automatically obtain Finnish spot electricity prices from Entso-e Transparency Platform and to combine the prices with household consumption data obtained manually from Fingrid Datahub.
+A Jupyter Notebook to automatically obtain Finnish Nord Pool spot electricity prices from Entso-e Transparency Platform and to combine the prices with household consumption data obtained manually from Fingrid Datahub.

 # Requirements